avizmarlon/100DaysOfCodeChallenge/Journal/Day 2/thougts.md

 }
 ```

-This selects any HTML element with the class "big-margin" and set its top and bottom margin to 10px, and the left and right margin to 5px.
+This selects any HTML element with the class `big-margin` and set its top and bottom margin to 10px, and the left and right margin to 5px.
 --------

 CSS Selectors